Updating host keys

 Overview

-This guide provides ways to remove the warnings you see when connecting to your domain/web server via SSH.
-The warning this guide pertains to is the 'host keys not matching':
+This guide provides three methods to remove the host keys not matching warning you may see when connecting to your domain/web server via SSH.

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@